Exhibition Statement 2022:

 November 2010

 After spending a few days in London you will notice bricks – everywhere and in all colours, it became an obsession to me and I took a lot of photos and made a video about it.
 Not sure why there are so many bricks there but I know the great fire of London had something to do with it.
-You can see that there is beauty in every brick – in some, it just takes longer to see.
+You can see that there is beauty in every brick – in some, it just takes longer to see, as they can appear to be like a 500 year old mushroom.
 They are all set in a pattern known as the English Bond.

 An Iota.